-After 3 years of seminary and 17 years as a pastor, I followed God’s call to write a book for high school graduates.
-Choose: Fulfill Your Created Purpose shares the wisdom and advice I wish I’d had when I was transitioning into adulthood.
+Prior to turning my creative attention to the big screen, I left pastoral ministry to follow God’s call to write a book for high school graduates.
+Choose: Fulfill Your Created Purpose shares the advice I wish I’d had during my transition to adulthood.

 In fact, middle-aged and senior citizen readers tell me this book is helpful in their seasons of life!